invalidusernamecalled/wintar/README.md

 ###### Supported Wildcards (for Patterns):
 1. `*`

+###### Salient features:
+1. Archive created is automatically assigned a name.
+2. Archive extracted is automatically assigned a folder.

 #### Edge (and other problematic) cases Reviewed:-
 1. Patterns to \*include\* OR \*exclude\* must be checked for validity using `dir` command otherwise the script may hang indefinitely.
 2. The script should always be called in an new shell eg. like `start cmd /c "tarrer.bat .."options""` to avoid using the set variables that have been set in the shell environment by the script during the earlier run.